awallace77/comp4010-project/progress_reports/pr1.md

 - Manal Hassan - 101263813 - manalhassa@cmail.carleton.ca
 - Derrick Zhang - 101232374 - derrickzhang@cmail.carleton.ca

+## Progress

+Over the past two weeks, we all worked on the design specifications as a group.

 ## MDP Specification

 ### Environment Setup